nkh/tcol/README.md

 ## Normal mode

-Move the cursor in the color swash, the current color and color code are updated.
+Move the cursor in the color swatch, the current color and color code are updated.

 When you quite *tcol* the selected color code is displayed, you can also copy the code to the clipboard.